 When we arrived, the regular full hook up sites were all full.
 They asked if we would be ok staying in a group tenting site without a sewer hook up for a night, then move into a regular site the next day.
 We actually loved the partial hookup site so much, that we chose to stay there all week.
 Fortunately, our water tanks are large enough to comfortably go a week without dumping.

-Most of the regular sites are large enough for big RVs, but are not super wide.
+Most of the regular sites are long enough for big RVs, but are not super wide.
 I would say they are about average for what we see in Florida RV parks.
 Some are larger than others, and if you can score one on the perimeter they will feel very spacious.
 There is a really nice paved walking and biking path that goes all the way around the park.
 The park is about 34 acres, so the path is a wonderful way to get in your exercise.

 Our Storage Experience